-The last Ofsted Inpsection was carried out on 13th and 14th December 2016.
-Please click on the attached file to view the report.
+The last Ofsted Inpsection was carried out in February 2020.
+Please click on the link below to view the report.

 Please see below for some of the comments from Ofsted Inspection on February 2020

 Pupils enjoy their time at Victoria Road Primary School.
 The pupils who spoke to us said that everyone is accepted, happy and that they all get along ‘like a family’.

 Reading has a high priority in the school.
 The teaching of early reading is effective.
 Children start to learn phonics as soon as they enter their Reception Year.
 Leaders keep a close check on pupils’ progress through the phonics programme.
 They ensure that pupils read books that match their phonics ability.
 Adults provide extra support for pupils who need more help.
 They help younger children to develop confidence and fluency in reading.